pragma-/pbot/doc/QuickStart.md

 --- | --- | ---:
 irc.botnick | IRC nickname.
 This is the name people see when you talk. _Required._ | _undefined_
 irc.username | IRC username.
-This is the `USER` field of your hostmask. | pbot3 irc.realname | IRC gecos/realname.
-This is the `general information` or `real-name` field, as seen in `WHOIS`. | https://github.com/pragma-/pbot irc.server | IRC server address to connect. | irc.freenode.net
-irc.port | IRC server port. | 6667
+This is the `USER` field of your hostmask. | pbot3 realname | IRC gecos/realname.
+This is the `general information` or `real-name` field, as seen in `WHOIS`. | https://github.com/pragma-/pbot server | IRC server address to connect. | irc.freenode.net irc.port | IRC server port. | 6667
 general.trigger | Bot trigger.
 Can be a character class containing multiple trigger characters.
 Can be overridden per-channel. | [!]